Support Play Groups

 Support Play Groups are intended to serve families in which sexual abuse has occurred.
 This includes:

 Parent(s)/guardians and child(ren) attend play groups together.
-Although the time is not spent together, it is considered a family program, with parents (guardians) and children exploring similar issues in their own peer groups.
+Although the time is not spent together, it is considered a family program.
+Parents (guardians) and children will explore similar issues within their own peer groups.

-Play groups meet weekly, one hour, for 8-10 sessions.
-Staff includes one parent educator, one childhood educator and volunteer advocates to assist with children.
-Times and days vary during the year.
+Play groups meet for weekly, one hour sessions for 8-10 weeks.
+Staff facilitators include one parent educator and one childhood educator with volunteer advocates to assist with the children.
+Dates and times vary throughout the year.

-The focus of Support Play Groups is to intervene on the direct effects of victimization, decreasing the feelings of isolation and alienation that children and their parents/guardians often experience as a result of sexual abuse.
-In addition, providing healthy beliefs and attitudes regarding interpersonal/family interaction, and assisting children in relearning appropriate boundaries with other children and adults.
+The focus of Support Play Groups is to educate and intervene upon some of the direct effects of victimization while decreasing feelings of isolation and alienation that children and their parents/guardians often experience as a result of sexual abuse.
+In addition, play groups are designed to provide healthy beliefs and attitudes regarding interpersonal/family interaction, and assist children in relearning appropriate boundaries with other children and adults.

-Abused children are, through the experience, often deprived the opportunity to play in a free and spontaneous manner which, developmentally, is a most significant vehicle in the process of developing adult skills.
-Thus, Support Play Groups offer the child an opportunity to return to normal developmental tasks, intervening in the possible long term effects of child sexual abuse.
+Abused children are often deprived the opportunity to play in a free and spontaneous manner because of their abuse.
+Free play is a developmentally significant vehicle in the process of developing adult skills.
+Support Play Groups offer an abused child the opportunity to return to normal developmental tasks, intervening in the possible long term effects of child sexual abuse.

-Children explore concepts such as: What makes a family?, empathy, trust, loss, personal safety skills, negotiating conflict, self-esteem, communication and an awareness of feelings important link.
-Discussion topics are centered around activities.
-Play is, obviously, an essential part of the format.
-The children's format is modified according to age group.
+Children explore concepts such as: What makes a family?, empathy, trust, loss, personal safety skills, negotiating conflict, self-esteem, communication, and an awareness of feelings.
+Discussion topics are centered around age appropriate activities.
+Play is an essential part of the format.
+The children's format is modified according to the age of the group.

-At the same time it is essential to work with parents (guardians) who may be experiencing difficulty in their role, due in part to the sexual abuse.
-Parents explore a number of parenting issues.
-Particularly:
+It is also essintial to work with the parents (guardians) of an abused child who may be experiencing difficulty in their role of raising said child.
+Parents explore a number of parenting topics, including: